Arizona River Runners / Trip Info – Lower Canyon w/ Hike In Itinerary

 One of the benefits of a river trip in Grand Canyon is the rare opportunity to be disconnected.
 There is no cell service or WiFi.
 We do carry satellite communication devices, but they are only used for outbound messages in the event of an emergency on the river.
 These devices remain turned off and are not used for incoming messages/calls.
 In the unlikely event that we could get a message to our guests, there are almost no options to leave the trip and exit the canyon, even if there is an emergency at home.
 We think it is important to discuss with your family ahead of time whether you would want to receive news of an emergency or death while on the river, as there will likely be nothing you can do until the end of your trip.
 Feel free to share our office number with your family so that they can reach us while you’re away.

 Our experience through the years has shown that river rafting trips are fun vacations.
 You should recognize, however, that there is an element of risk in any adventure or activity associated with whitewater rafting and the outdoors.
 Check with your local agent concerning your insurance needs.
 The Visitor’s Acknowledgement of Risk form must be understood and signed by each passenger 18 years and older.
 Minors must have a parent/legal guardian sign for them.
 Each spouse must sign individually; one cannot sign for the other.
-It is important to understand our rafting trip policies, a few of which are highlighted in the following section.
+It is also important to understand our rafting trip policies.